zaher2016/website/README.md

 ## Installing requirements

-The ODK website is built with [Ruby](https://www.ruby-lang.org/en/downloads/) and we use [rbenv](https://github.com/rbenv) to install the requirements.
+The ODK website is built with [Ruby](https://www.ruby-lang.org/en/downloads/) and below are the installation steps we recommend for getting a Ruby environment that will work best with the ODK website.

 ### MacOS, Linux